acheronfail/i3stat/IDEAS.md

   * i.e., different machines
 * conditionally disable bar items
 * a bin PKGBUILD for the AUR (would need to setup CI first)
-* script to generate and resize screenshots for the readme

 ## Bugs

 * ...

+## Improvements

+* script to generate and resize screenshots to easily update readme
+  * `scrot` + `convert` with `Xephyr`, etc
+* refactor `Context::paginate` into a wrapping item or something with a more well-defined API - right now it's not nice to use

 ## Tips